PatriciaJuane/MultiplatformApp/README.md

 # Technologies

 ---
-### Angular: framework chosen for this project due to being developed by Google.
+### Angular: framework chosen for this project.
+Powered by Google.
 The main features I used were:

 -Modules